daniel-wrench/reynolds_scales_project/README.md

 ## To-do

-1. Update instructions here (copy docstring), pipeline diagram?
+1. Create master_stats fn based on version in time series repo and Tulasi's flipbook codes
+3. Run on 12h, 8h, 4h, for full dataset again; commit these files
 4. Merge with master branch
-1. Create master_stats fn based of version in time series repo and Tulasi's flipbook codes
-3. Run on 12h, 8h, 4h, for full dataset again; commit these files
 6. Publish new version of repo, note no changes to results from v2 which was used and cited for the paper

 ## Research output